furaga/ThinkpadTouchPointTapGesture/README.md

 --------------------

 This gesture recognizer looks mouse cursor's movement.
-It assumes that the touchpoint is tapped if the mouse cursor moved subtly in a moment.
+It assumes that the TrackPoint is tapped if the mouse cursor moved subtly in a moment.

 Because the current implementation is too naive, **the gesture recognition accuracy is not good**.